CURENT/dime/README.md

 ### Why a rewrite?

 The old DiME code works fine for small-to-medium workloads, but introducing greater scalability into the old code would require several radical changes in the way it handles I/O. This is an issue, as the server's performance is starting to become a bottleneck for the large simulation projects CURENT intends to run on the platform.
-So the code needs to be improved with respect to performance, but room for improvement without a rewrite is rather limited.
+So the code needs to be improved with respect to performance, but room for improvement without an almost-total reimplementation is rather limited.

 I was originally tasked with optimizing the old DiME code, and upon analyzing it I tried to see if I could reimplement its core functionality in a smaller package.
 I had done so [in ~200 lines of Python](https://github.com/TheHashTableSlasher/dime2/blob/554e99e12db343757445c87d46f9caac20b71d35/server/prototype.py).
 From that point, I determined that a rewrite would involve less effort than trying to further optimize the old code.